robbestad/bitcoin-ethereum-orderbook/README.md

 # Crypto-orderbook

-Displays the orderbook for Bitcoin and Ethereum.
+A very efficient and complete implementation of an orderbook for Bitcoin and Ethereum.

+Fetches live data from cryptofacilities.com